taylorkk/2019-spring-06-javascript-functions/README.md

 Find the functions in this project.
 Look in all the JavaScript files!

-##### Update this project
+### HOMEWORK: Update this project

-* Add a second button in the header that changes the background color of the page.
+* Add a second button in the header that changes the body color of the page.
  * What function would you call to get a new color?
  * Align it to the right side of the page